lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 Here’s how your day really looks in modern Venezuela.

 You get up, you clean yourself, you say hi to your family.
-Up to here everything is normal.
+Up to here, everything is normal.
 Then you have to take the first important decision in your day: Should I have breakfast?

 You get paid monthly $33 VEF (Venezuelan bolivars), which is on average $1.10 US dollars per day.
 For 1 kg of flour, you must pay $1.4 VEF; for 1Kg of sugar you must pay $1.8; $3 for beans; even for a 2-liter Coke you must pay $1.2.
 You just can't afford it.

 In order to be able to buy some food, you must stand in long lines at the supermarkets for hours (4 on average) under a hot, 40°C sunny day.

 You must struggle against insecurity.
-In these lines people get killed by the hands of their fellow citizens.
-Under anguish and despair they just fall to madness, because these foods are sold on the black market for 4 times their price.
+In these lines, people get killed by the hands of their fellow citizens.
+Under anguish and despair, they just fall to madness, because these foods are sold on the black market for 4 times their price.
 Not to mention the constant threat of motorized criminals that even for a smartphone may take your life.

 Getting medicines is not easy.
 Old people die for lack of medicines to treat high tension and cholesterol.
 Even a painkiller is something that you will rarely see in a pharmacy.